senseobservationsystems/sense-android-library/sense-android-library/documentation/msg_handler.md

 # Message Handler

 MsgHandler is a service that responsible for handling the data that has been collected by different sensors.
-There are two task that it could be done :
+There are two task that it could done :
-* Receive sensor data from sensors and store it in LocalStorage
+* Receive sensor data from sensors and store it in [LocalStorage](docs/storage.md)
 * Periodically transmit all sensor data in LocalStorage to CommonSense

 MsgHandler is implemented in nl.sense_os.service.MsgHandler.

 ## Store datapoint from Sensor

-To send a sensor data to MsgHandler, sensors need to send an Intent with *action_sense_new_data* that contain the details of the datapoint.
+To send a sensor data to MsgHandler, sensors need to send an Intent with *action_sense_new_data* that contain the details of the datapoint (see Sensor DataPoint)

 Here is an example of sending a sensor datapoint to Message Handler.